Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

  * Execution of the project in Azure Machine Learning Workbench using the Team Data Science Process (TDSP) template from Azure Azure Machine Learning Workbench Workbench for this project.
 For project execution and reporting, we're going to use the TDSP lifecycle below.
  * Operationalize the solution directly from Azure Machine Learning Workbench in Azure Container Services.

- The project highlights several features of Azure Machine Learning Workbench, such TDSP structure instantiation, execution of code in Jupyter notebooks as well as Python files, and easy operationalization in Azure Container Services using Kubernetes.
+ The project highlights several features of Azure Machine Learning Workbench, such TDSP structure instantiation, execution of code in Jupyter notebooks as well as Python files, and easy operationalization in Azure Container Services using Docker and Kubernetes.

 ## [Team Data Science Process (TDSP) Lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md)